Tushar-ml/vector-ai-assignment/message_brokers/README.md

    - consume_message: It is a subscriber module of your broker
      - topic: topic/subscription from which it needs to consume message
+     - callback_function: What to do with message consumed, see in `main.py` a lambda function with print statement for your reference.
+Like by defining callback function we can send message to other API, or store anywhere.

    Take an hint from `kafka_broker.py` and `google_pubsub_broker.py`